Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 - Visually confirm ignition and keep holding down the knob for approximately 30-45 seconds so that the pilot can heat up the thermocouple enough to confirm ignition to the thermostat in the control module.
 If the thermocouple doesn't heat up enough, the pilot will go back out.

-- Let go of the control knob and again, visually confirm that the pilot stayed lit.
+- Let go of the control knob and visually confirm that the pilot stayed lit.

 - Turn the gas control knob to the "on" position.
 If the pilot was out long enough for the water temperature to cool, the burners should kick on within seconds.
-If the water hasn't cooled, there may be no call for the burners to come on, therefore don't be surprised if it doesn't fire up right away.
+If the water hasn't cooled, there may be no call for the burners to come on.
+Don't be surprised if it doesn't fire up right away.

 Lighting an Open Combustion Pilot